-- Feel like you are not alone, you will get to see other parents in the same position and learn from them.
+- Feel you are not alone, see that other parents in the same position.

-- Feel freedom from having to lecture or nag your child.
-If your child won’t listen to you, I’m the one telling them, so they can take more ownership in the process.
+- Feel free from having to lecture or nag your child.
+If your child won’t listen to you, I’m the one telling them, so they have more buy-in and ownership.

-- You get to see how I communicate with kids (parents often tell me how helpful this is in helping them learn better ways to communicate).
+- You get to watch how I communicate with kids (parents often tell me how helpful this is in learning better ways to communicate).

-- In-depth PDF support sheets that detail key concepts and keep you on track.
+- In-depth PDF support documents that detail key concepts and keep you on track.

-CRITICAL: UGYG is not for people seeking a quick/easy fix or a magic bullet.
-The reality is that these issues often take years to overcome.
-But this will help move the needle quite a bit and is designed to get your child on a much better trajectory.
+Note: UGYG is not for people seeking a quick/easy fix or a magic bullet, these issues often take years to overcome.
+But UGYG is designed to help your child turn the corner and change the trajectory.